saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 The Result enum is generic over 2 types, given the name T and E. The T is used for the OK variant, which is used to express a successful result.
 The E is used for the Err variant, used to express an error value.
 The fact that Result is generic over E makes it possible to communicate different errors.
 If Result would not have been generic over E, there would just be 1 type of error.
 Same as there is 1 type of 'None' in Option.
 This would not leave a lot of room when using the error value in our flow control or reporting.

+As indicated before, the Prelude brings the `Result` enum as well as the `Ok` and `Err` variants into scope in the Prelude like so:

 ```
 std::result::Result::{self, Ok, Err}
 ```

+This means we can access Result, Ok and Err directly at any place in our code.

 ### Matching on the Result